krumIO/cur-ver/README.md

 # Curr-Ver

-Write current version details to a json file.
+Write current version details in the format of a json object to stdout.

 ## Description